Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Introduction

 The interactions developed here include a set of 21 contact operators, out of which 4 are nonlocal.
-All pion-exchange interactions are local and fully included in the Hamiltonian.
-The local interactions developed here explore a wide range of cutoffs, $R_0=0.6-0.9$~fm ($\sim$~440 MeV to $\sim$~660 MeV), in order to reduce the impact of regulator artifacts.
+All pion-exchange interactions are local and fully included.
+The local interactions developed explore a wide range of cutoffs, $R_0=0.6-0.9$~fm ($\approx 660 - 440$~MeV), in order to reduce the impact of regulator artifacts.
 This is an important aspect of our calculation since previous studies have shown that regulator artifacts from local regulators are larger than for nonlocal regulators~\cite{Lynn:2015jua,Dyhdalo:2016ygz,Huth:2017wzw}.
-High-cutoff interactions have smaller regulator artifacts and can easily be employed in QMC calculations, in contrast to most other many-body methods that require softened interactions for convergence.
-Our N$^3$LO interactions, which we name N$^3$LO$_{\rm LA}$-09 to N$^3$LO$_{\rm LA}$-06, are fit to NN scattering phase shifts using the method of Bayesian inference.
+High-cutoff interactions have smaller regulator artifacts and can easily be employed in QMC calculations, in contrast to most other many-body methods that require softer interactions for convergence.
+Our N$^3$LO interactions, which we name N$^3$LO$_{\rm LA}$-09 to N$^3$LO$_{\rm LA}$-06, are fit to $NN$ scattering phase shifts using Bayesian methods.
 This allows us to explicitly model EFT truncation uncertainties when performing the fits and we show how these uncertainties evolve with the cutoff $R_0$.
 We also perform least-squares fits to the NN scattering phase shifts that do not incorporate EFT truncation uncertainties.
 The comparison between the two ways of fitting indicates the importance of modeling the EFT truncation uncertainties when chiral interactions are calibrated to data.
-We demonstrate that local high-cutoff (hard core) interactions perform better than their softer counterparts, in the sense that they better reproduce NN scattering phase shifts and lead to smaller EFT truncation uncertainties.
+We demonstrate that local high-cutoff interactions perform better than their softer counterparts, in the sense that they better reproduce $NN$ scattering phase shifts and lead to smaller EFT truncation uncertainties.
 Finally, we show that although our interactions are not fit to the properties of the deuteron, our model predictions for these are in good agreement with experimental data, especially for our high-cutoff interactions.